patla001/GardenFight/README.md

 ## General Goals for Each Member
-* note that these goals are tentative and different roles can be swapped around **Ethan Kent**
+* note that these goals are tentative and different roles can be swapped around

+**Ethan Kent**
 - Create a new Boss AI
+- Implement ring style attack
-- Implement different styles of bullet hell
+- Implement bullet spam attack
 - Separate difficulties from the boss
 - Implement boss phases
 - Update README and "story"/theme